Congratulations! You have taken the first step toward serving as a national officer of Future Business Leaders of America-Phi Beta Lambda, Inc.

 The office of national parliamentarian is an appointed position.
 According to the national bylaws, the candidate scoring the highest on the Parliamentary Procedure written test at the National Leadership Conference will be appointed to the position of national parliamentarian.
 This candidate must have submitted an application.

 Election results will be announced during the Awards of Excellence Ceremony.
 There will be no rehearsal for the officer installation.

 There is a mandatory meeting for all newly-elected/appointed national officers backstage immediately following the Awards of Excellence Ceremony.

 National Officer Training

-FBLA National Officer Training is July 17–20.
+FBLA National Officer Training dates are TBD.